 does not discriminate on the basis of race, color, handicap, sex, socio-economic status, creed or religion, national origin, ancestry, age, marital status, sexual orientation, political persuasion, veteran’s status and or disability in its admission, education, employment and or programming policies and practices.

-Enrollment is limited and taken on a first-come, first served basis, subject to availability.
+Enrollment is limited and taken on a first come, first served basis, subject to availability.
 However, priority enrollment is given to currently enrolled families and staff members.
 If there are openings, you will receive an Application for Enrollment.
 After submitting your application and registration fee, parents will receive confirmation of their registration, final enrollment forms, and access to the parent policy.
 If there are no openings currently available, your name can be added to the waiting list.
 The Growing Tree is not able to hold spots for any reason at any time.

-Upon enrollment you must provide in writing to The Growing Tree, the child enrollment packet which requests information on the following; attendance contract, payment agreement, immunization records/ health report dated no more than 6 months prior to attendance and no later than 3 months after the first day of attendance.
+Upon enrollment you must provide in writing to The Growing Tree, the child enrollment packet which requests information on the following: attendance contract, payment agreement, immunization records/ health report dated no more than 6 months prior to attendance and no later than 3 months after the first day of attendance.
 (Must be signed by a medical doctor), medications, child health history and emergency care plan form, authorization to administer medicine, child intake form (under 2 yrs.) ointment/ powder permission form, sunscreen and insect repellent form, walking field trip permission form, use of name and media release form, school age release form, handbook signature page acknowledgement form, parent volunteer form, allergies, special diets, contact and emergency contact information, child behavior information (likes/dislikes).

-The programs at The Growing Tree are inclusive of all children, including those with identified disabilities and special learning and development needs.
+The programs at The Growing Tree are inclusive of all children, including those with identified disabilities and special learning and developmental needs.
 The center will make reasonable accommodations to meet the needs of children with disabilities as described in the Americans with Disabilities Act.
 All staff assigned to special needs children will be aware of their special needs and any intervention plans.
 Staff may make the appropriate professional referrals when necessary.
-Family members are involved in the decision making process and in making and using Individualized Education Plans (IEP’s).
+Family members are involved in the decision-making process and in making and using Individualized Education Plans (IEP’s).
 TGT requires that parents “invite” their child’s teacher and/or the director to attend any IEP or IFSP meetings.
 This is so we are creating common goals and consistent structure.

 The following items must be completed and returned to the center by the first day of attendance.